The 10 Most Important Customer Service KPIs in eCommerce

 Step #1 | Data Collection

 The foundation of any KPI lies in data.
-Customer service operations are often facilitated by software platforms or Customer Relationship Management (CRM) systems.
-These log various metrics like response times, interaction durations, and resolutions.
-The platforms also track customer interactions via phone, chat, email, or other channels.
+Customer service operations are often facilitated by software platforms or customer relationship management systems.
+These log metrics like response times, interaction durations, and resolutions.
+The platforms also track customer interactions via phone, chat, email, and other channels.

 Step #2 | Data Aggregation

 Data from different sources or channels might be aggregated into a centralized database or data warehouse.
-This unified repository is essential for a holistic view, ensuring that insights derived are comprehensive and not siloed.
+This unified repository is essential.
+Getting the widest pool of data possible allows for a more holistic view, ensuring that insights are comprehensive and not siloed.

 Step #3 | Processing & Calculation